YanY-Henry/yany-henry.github.io/README.md

 ## TODO

-Sometimes, when I come across typos or have pending achievements to update, I like to refine them here before integrating them into my CV and personal pages during my free time.
+Sometimes, when coming across typos or having pending achievements to update, I like to refine them here first before integrating them into my CV and personal webpages during my free time.

 ###### About Me
 Nothing more